carlosedm10/college/README.md

         For all changes: git commit -am "comment explaining the changes"        Then: git push Once your job is finished, create a pull request to dev.
 Someone else will have to check it and approve it.
     After all changes are tested and working in dev, we will merg it with main.

-Export .gdt dataset to .cvs:
-    Go to Gretl --> open the .gdt data set --> go to file --> export data --> then select csv as the type (separate columns by commas).